IDITAROD & NORTHERN LIGHTS TOUR (10- DAYS)

 • Anchorage Airport transfers (pick-up and drop-off)

-• Race Ceremonial Start & Re-Start Event in Willow
+• Race Ceremonial Start & Re-Start Event in Anchorage & Willow

 • World Ice Art Championship Admission (Fairbanks)